MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-classic-client-end-of-availability.md

 - **Will classic Teams be removed automatically:** Microsoft will attempt to uninstall classic Teams after March 31 2024.
 If this fails, admins must uninstall classic Teams for their users.
 You can find more information on [uninstallation](msi-deployment.md#uninstallation) in this article.
 - **When or how will it be removed, and what triggers the uninstall:** This will happen after March 31 2024.
 As each user receives the automatic update and switches to new Teams, an attempt will be made to uninstall classic Teams.
 - **Will classic Teams be removed for all users on the device:** Yes.
 - **Will the uninstall clean up the classic Teams cache:** This is not applicable as the cache for classic Teams and new Teams are different files stored in different locations.
-Please reference this page: Clear Teams cache - Microsoft Teams | Microsoft Learn
+Please reference this page: [Clear teams cache](/microsoftteams/troubleshoot/teams-administration/clear-teams-cache).
 - **Will both Windows and Mac support uninstallation:** Yes.
 - **What permissions are required for it to be uninstalled on Windows and Mac:** XXX
 - **Will the machine-wide installer be removed:** XXX